t-d-k/LibreCrypt/docs/FAQ.md

 **Solution**

-If you mount an OTFE volume, and simply walk away from your computer, the encryption keys used to secure your volume will be held in your computer's physical memory (obviously).
+If you mount an encrypted volume, and simply walk away from your computer, the encryption keys used to secure your volume will be held in your computer's physical memory (obviously).
 If someone reboots your computer at that point, there is a risk they could successfully recover your encryption key.

 However, it is not generally recommended that you simply **walk away from your computer while you have volumes mounted** - if anyone can come along and attempt to launch the above attack, THEY CAN SIMPLY READ THE CONTENTS OF YOUR ENCRYPTED VOLUME DIRECTLY ANYWAY!